• Airbag warning light on

 Moderate

-• Chevrolet Silverado
+• Chevrolet Malibu

 • GMC Sierra

-• Cadillac Escalade
+• Cadillac CTS

-• Regularly inspect airbag system
+• Regularly inspect airbag system components.

 Safety System Issue

-• Do not ignore airbag warning lights
+• Do not ignore the airbag warning light.

-• Have the airbag system inspected by a professional
+• Have the vehicle inspected by a professional as soon as possible.

 Q: Can I drive with the B0012 code?